Learning relaxation time distributions from spectral induced polarization data with a complex-valued variational autoencoder: Results

 Natural rock samples from the Canadian Malartic and Highland Valley deposits cluster at intermediate relaxation times, typically around $10^{-2}$~s, with moderate chargeability values between $0.16$ and $0.19$.
 Core and field measurements from the Canadian Malartic deposit largely overlap in the $(\bar{\tau}, m)$ space, despite their different acquisition conditions, which suggests that the integrating parameters mostly capture material properties rather than measurement-specific effects.
-The relatively large variability in $\bar{\tau}$ within these groups reflects the heterogeneity of natural rocks.

 Concrete samples form a separate cluster characterized by short relaxation times and low chargeability.
 Reactive and nonreactive concretes both exhibit $\bar{\tau}$ values of a few $10^{-3}$~s and $m < 0.04$, with reactive concrete showing slightly higher chargeability, consistently with \citet{khajehnouri_non-destructive_2020}.
 Lastly, stainless steel inclusions in sand occupy an intermediate regime, with $\bar{\tau}$ comparable to those of pyrite and graphite but much lower $m$ because only one inclusion is present per sample.
+The geomaterial groups generally occupy distinct regions in Figure~\ref{fig:tau_vs_m}, but this conventional RTD parameter space provides limited group separability.